 Like a brilliant sun

-Thought we had a place to play
+Thought we had a part to play

-But I could be wrong”
+But I must be wrong”

 I don’t know which was recorded first, but I chose to imagine that the album version was the later one, and that on it Finn opted literally to tear up the script; to sing in the moment and from that very “ocean floor”.
 Because in this take, coming straight out of the big, relatively affirming middle eight, he instead sings: